autowarefoundation/autoware.universe/system/system_diagnostic_graph/doc/format/unit.md

 # Unit

-Diag is a node that refers to a functonal unit.
+Diag is a node that refers to a functional unit.

 ## Format